awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-development-environment.md

 ## Installing the AWS Toolkit for Eclipse<a name="java-development-environment-toolkit"></a>

 The [AWS Toolkit for Eclipse](java-eclipsetoolkit.md) is an open source plug\-in for the Eclipse Java IDE that makes it easier for developers to develop, debug, and deploy Java applications using AWS\.
-Visit the [AWS Toolkit for Eclipse homepage](https://aws.amazon.com/eclipse/) for installation instructions\.
+Visit the [AWS Toolkit for Eclipse home page](https://aws.amazon.com/eclipse/) for installation instructions\.